National Inspirational Youth Convention

 Who We Are

 The National Inspirational Youth Convention is an annual Christian youth conference that ministers to hundreds of people who worship, learn, and fellowship together.
-It is affiliated with the Church of God, headquartered in Anderson, Indiana and is an auxiliary of the National Association of the Church of God, headquartered in West Middlesex, PA.
+It is affiliated with both the Church of God, headquartered in Anderson, Indiana and the National Association of the Church of God, headquartered in West Middlesex, PA.

 From its inception, the convention has moved from state to state, convening between Christmas and New Year’s Day.
 The first president, Gabriel Dixon, held the initial convention in Chicago, IL in 1938.